 I even remember thinking our chainsmoking baritone priest, Father Jensen, was God himself.
 Whenever he looked down to address me, I stammered and quaked.
 The cigarette hanging from his huge mustache made for an unlikely god, but he had the voice.
 No one seemed to notice how nervous he made me, nor how seriously I took church.
 This confused reverence pinnacled at my dear aunt’s wedding, in which I was “cast” as Flower Girl, an honor the importance of which may explain the intensity on my face.

-Years later in high school, long after receiving my First Communion and Confirmation, my Theology teacher at the Marshall School showed us Shadowlands, the movie based on William Nicholson's play.
+Years later in high school, long after being dutifully Confirmed and getting out of churchgoing, my Theology teacher at the Marshall School showed us Shadowlands, the movie based on William Nicholson's play.
 Anthony Hopkins as C.S.
 Lewis connected my American Episcopal Church to its lofty Anglican roots, sparking a lifelong love of Britain and its English.
-Art, the church, and my grandparents became interconnected in me and this feeling reached its height on my first visit to Westminster Abbey and Poet’s Corner, where literary heroes the likes of Chaucer and Dickens are buried along with, most importantly, Laurence Olivier, my first romantic love.
+Art, the church, and my grandparents became interconnected in me and this feeling reached its height on my first visit to Westminster Abbey and Poet’s Corner, where literary heroes the likes of Chaucer and Dickens are buried along with, most importantly, Laurence Olivier (my first romantic love).
 I later visited Canterbury Cathedral, the seat of the Church of England, and St. Lawrence's in the Cotswolds where, my first Christmas away from home, I sobbed at twenty years of memories invoked by the liturgy, terrified something would happen to my grandparents the year I was abroad.
-To this day the Book of Common Prayer, the official text of Anglican church services, including baptisms, weddings, funerals, and weekly worship, brings me closer to my grandparents than anything else.
+To this day the Book of Common Prayer, the official text of Anglican worship, brings me closer to my grandparents than anything else.

-Baptized Catholic, at a young age my grandma chose to begin attending the Episcopal Church in her then hometown of San Francisco.
-For those unfamiliar with Anglican history, the Church was established in 1534 when Henry VIII renounced papal authority over his failure to secure an annulment of his marriage to Catherine of Aragon.
-My grandma’s decision was less dramatic; she always said she simply preferred the music and services.
-Since the time of Queen Elizabeth I, the church has placed music at the heart of its worship and mission.
-Music and text integrate seamlessly throughout the Book of Common Prayer, culminating in The Liturgy of the Eucharist, the high point of the service that builds up to communion.
-A play within a play, it gives weekly churchgoers a chance to partake in high theatre such as few occasions in modern life.
+Baptized Catholic, at a young age my grandmother chose to begin attending the Episcopal Church in her then hometown of San Francisco.
+She always said she simply preferred the service, what I’d call a classy but audience-participatory musical theatrical experience that culminates in The Liturgy of the Eucharist.
+A play within a play, the Liturgy gives weekly churchgoers a chance to partake in high theatre such as few occasions in modern life.
 While the music and speak-singing add to the thrill, the words stand alone.
 Take this opening call and response: